noah671/ethereum-org-website/public/content/developers/docs/standards/tokens/erc-20/index.md

 - get the total supply of the token available on the network
 - approve whether an amount of token from an account can be spent by a third-party account

-If a Smart Contract implements the following methods and events it can be called an ERC-20 Token Contract and, once deployed, it will be responsible to keep track of the created tokens on Ethereum.
+If a smart contract implements the following methods and events it can be called an ERC-20 token contract and, once deployed, it will be responsible to keep track of the created tokens on Ethereum.

 From [EIP-20](https://eips.ethereum.org/EIPS/eip-20):